Skyler827/PongApp/README.md

 # PongApp
-A Pong web app by Kevin, Skyler, Richard, Jim, and Allen (in no particular order)
+A Pong web app by Allen ,Kevin, Skyler, Richard, and Jim.
+(In no particular order)

 ## Initialization
  1. Clone this repository with `git clone git@github.com:Skyler827/PongApp.git`